 In this article, Head of Employment Chris Cook examines how employers can help to combat sexual harassment in the workplace.

 Harassment of a sexual nature is one of the most common forms of harassment and is specifically outlawed by the Equality Act 2010.
-Yet, despite increasing awareness of the problems it can cause in the workplace, sexual harassment still needs to be addressed as part of an ongoing dialogue between employers and staff.
+In fact, the BBC reported this year that over half of women and a fifth of men in the UK have been sexually harassed in the workplace, Yet, despite increasing awareness of the problems it can cause in the workplace, sexual harassment still needs to be addressed as part of an ongoing dialogue between employers and staff.

 It is therefore essential for every business to consider ways they should plan to prevent and resolve any potential issues.
 Employees must know that there is a route they can take if they experience sexual harassment in the workplace, and that their complaint will be dealt with seriously and have no adverse effect on their future at the company.

 Recent research from the Trades Union Congress and the Everyday Sexism Project has concluded that while many women have been sexually harassed at work, one out of five do not disclose it to their employer.

 Victims feel that it will affect their relationships at work and be detrimental to their career prospects.
 Other women stated that they were too embarrassed to discuss it or thought they wouldn’t be taken seriously.
 A more worrying reason for keeping quiet was that those on the receiving end accepted it as part and parcel of the business and put it down to the power dynamics of working life.

 it is the responsibility of the employer to take action when complaints are made in order to uphold the duty of care they owe towards their employees.
 As an employer, you are responsible for preventing harassment in the workplace and are therefore liable for any harassment suffered by employees.

 Policy and procedure